MichaIng/DietPi-Docs/docs/user-guide_install.md

  - An SD card of at least 4 GiB, and a way to read it on your computer (integrated slot or external SD card reader)
  - Optional: Ethernet (network) cable

-_Note_: Following this guide you could make the installation without using a monitor or keyboard connected to your single board computer (known as headless).
+_Note_: Following this guide you could run the installation directly or via network.
+If you choose an installation via network you will not need a monitor or keyboard connected to your SBC or virtualized environment.

-For the software, just two are needed:

- - The latest DietPi image
- - _and_ a software to flash SD card.
-[Etcher](https://etcher.io/) is available for Windows, Linux and macOS.

 ## 1. Download and extract the DietPi disk image